 Suzhou Snail Digital Technology Co., Ltd.

-Full-stack technical support for whole company studios’ game audio development.
-Specialized on the audio engine integration and in-game audio implementation.
+Full-stack technical support for whole company studios' game audio development.
+Specialized on the audio engine integration, in-game audio implementation and general programming optimization.

 Zhejiang Feifei Film and Television Culture Media Co., Ltd